ardatan/graphql-tools/docs/source/schema-directives.md

 Enforcing the requirements of the declaration is something a `SchemaDirectiveVisitor` implementation could do itself, in theory, but the SDL syntax is easer to read and write, and provides value even if you're not using the `SchemaDirectiveVisitor` abstraction.

-However, if you're attempting to implement a reusable `SchemaDirectiveVisitor`, you may not be the one writing the SDL syntax, so you may not have control over which directives the schema author decides to declare, and how.
+However, if you're implementing a reusable `SchemaDirectiveVisitor` for public consumption, you will probably not be the person writing the SDL syntax, so you may not have control over which directives the schema author decides to declare, and how.
 That's why a well-implemented, reusable `SchemaDirectiveVisitor` should consider overriding the `getDirectiveDeclaration` method:

 ```typescript
 import {